Voltage regulator: Constant-voltage transformer

 The ferroresonant transformer, ferroresonant regulator or constant-voltage transformer is a type of saturating transformer used as a voltage regulator.
 These transformers use a tank circuit composed of a high-voltage resonant winding and a capacitor to produce a nearly constant average output voltage with a varying input current or varying load.
 The circuit has a primary on one side of a magnet shunt and the tuned circuit coil and secondary on the other side.
-The regulation is due to magnetic saturation in the section around the secondary.
+Voltage regulation results from magnetic saturation in the portion of the core associated with the resonant winding and secondary.

-The ferroresonant approach is attractive due to its lack of active components, relying on the square loop saturation characteristics of the tank circuit to absorb variations in average input voltage.
+The ferroresonant approach is attractive due to its lack of active components, relying on the square-loop magnetic characteristics of the core operating in saturation to absorb variations in average input voltage.
 Saturating transformers provide a simple rugged method to stabilize an AC power supply.

-Older designs of ferroresonant transformers had an output with high harmonic content, leading to a distorted output waveform.
-Modern devices are used to construct a perfect sine wave.
+Older designs produced outputs with significant harmonic content.
+Modern designs improve waveform quality, but the output is not an ideal sine wave.
 The ferroresonant action is a flux limiter rather than a voltage regulator, but with a fixed supply frequency it can maintain an almost constant average output voltage even as the input voltage varies widely.

 The ferroresonant transformers, which are also known as constant-voltage transformers (CVTs) or "ferros", are also good surge suppressors, as they provide high isolation and inherent short-circuit protection.

 A ferroresonant transformer can operate with an input voltage range ±40% or more of the nominal voltage.

 Output power factor remains in the range of 0.96 or higher from half to full load.

 Because it regenerates an output voltage waveform, output distortion, which is typically less than 4%, is independent of any input voltage distortion, including notching.

 Efficiency at full load is typically in the range of 89% to 93%.
 However, at low loads, efficiency can drop below 60%.
 The current-limiting capability also becomes a handicap when a CVT is used in an application with moderate to high inrush current, like motors, transformers or magnets.
 In this case, the CVT has to be sized to accommodate the peak current, thus forcing it to run at low loads and poor efficiency.

 Minimum maintenance is required, as transformers and capacitors can be very reliable.
 Some units have included redundant capacitors to allow several capacitors to fail between inspections without any noticeable effect on the device's performance.

 Output voltage varies about 1.2% for every 1% change in supply frequency.
 For example, a 2 Hz change in generator frequency, which is very large, results in an output voltage change of only 4%, which has little effect for most loads.

 It accepts 100% single-phase switch-mode power-supply loading without any requirement for derating, including all neutral components.

 Input current distortion remains less than 8% THD even when supplying nonlinear loads with more than 100% current THD.

 Drawbacks of CVTs are their larger size, audible humming sound, and the high heat generation caused by saturation.

+Some ferroresonant transformer have active control.